Ankr-network/ci-cd-sample/README.md

 ```
 then you should be able to use 'curl 192.168.99.100:8080' to get the "hello world"

 4. Connect github with circleci, signup on circlici with github account and authorize circleci to follow on the project repos in the github.
+Note that to allow circle to follow, the github user should have the admin access to the specific project repo.

 5. Setup AWS below circleci web interface: target-project -> settings -> Environment Variables
 ```